Len42/Synth/modules/VCO-2131/calibration.md

 This is the procedure for adjusting the VCO to get accurate 1-volt-per-octave tracking and a reasonable tuning range.

 ## Required Equipment
-Either:
+**Either:**
 - Precision voltage source, adjustable from 0V to +10V.
 An accurate 1V/octave keyboard or MIDI-CV converter can be used.
 - Precision frequency counter or music tuner.

-Or:
+**Or:**
-- Stable (but non-precision) voltage source, e.g. from a voltage regulator. +5V and +10V (approximately) are required.
+- Stable (but non-precision) voltage source, _e.g._ from a voltage regulator. +5V and +10V (approximately) are required.
 - Precision voltmeter.
 - Precision frequency counter.
-(Not a music tuner – the frequencies will not necessarily be exact musical note pitches.)
+(Not a music tuner – the frequencies will not necessarily correspond to musical note pitches.)

 ## Calibration Parameters

 Three appropriate pitch control voltages and corresponding frequencies must be selected:
-- Low note with 0V CV input, e.g. C0 (16.35 Hz) or A0 (27.5 Hz).
+- Low note with 0V CV input, _e.g._ C0 (16.35 Hz) or A0 (27.5 Hz).
-- Middle note with +5V CV input, e.g. C5 or A5.
-If the +5V is not precise (e.g. it’s from a voltage regulator), calculate the frequency corresponding to the actual measured voltage.
+- Middle note with +5V CV input, _e.g._ C5 or A5.
+If the +5V is not precise (_e.g._ it’s from a voltage regulator), calculate the frequency corresponding to the actual measured voltage.
-- High note with +10 CV input, e.g. C10 or A10.
+- High note with +10 CV input, _e.g._ C10 or A10.
 If the +10V is not precise, calculate the frequency corresponding to the actual measured voltage.

 Other appropriate voltages may be used instead of 5V and 10V.

-Examples:
+### Examples

 <table>
 <tr><th>Low note</th><th>CV source</th><th>Freq. at 0V</th><th>Freq. at 5V</th><th>Freq. at 10V</th></tr>